Menu

 Access from the front doorway into the porch.

-Kitchen with electric oven, 4-ring induction hob, microwave, kettle, toaster, cafetiere, large table with 4 chairs.
+Kitchen with electric oven, integrated fridge freezer, integrated dishwasher, 4-ring induction hob, microwave, kettle, toaster, cafetiere, large table with 4 chairs.
 Utility cupboard with mop and bucket and hoover.

 Small utility area with washer/dryer combi, iron and ironing board.